dandavison/dandavison.github.io/pages/fibonacci-eigenbasis.md

 Let's suppose we've already found the eigenvectors and that there are two of them and we've arranged them as the two columns of a matrix $V$.
-So $V$ holds the basis vectors of the alternative basis and therefore we know from the change of basis notes above that $V$ is the matrix that takes as input a vector expressed in the alternative basis and outputs its representation in our basis.
+So $V$ holds the basis vectors of the alternative basis and therefore we know from the [change of basis](./linear-algebra.html#change-of-basis) notes that $V$ is the matrix that takes as input a vector expressed in the alternative basis and outputs its representation in our basis.
 So, step (3) is done by $V$, and step (1) is done by $V^{-1}$, and the matrix performing all three steps is going to look like

 $$
 V